Mike Tyson's childhood home

 This is Mike Tyson's childhood home.

-It is situated at 178 Amboy Street in the Brownsville neighborhood of Brooklyn, New York.
+It is located at 178 Amboy Street in Brooklyn, New York.

 Tyson started living here in the late 1970s with his mother, Lorna, and his two siblings.